U.S., China grant trade concessions ahead of fresh talks

 China on Wednesday announced its first batch of tariff exemptions for 16 types of U.S. products, including some anti-cancer drugs and lubricants, as well as animal feed ingredients whey and fish meal, according to a Ministry of Finance statement on its website.

-Beijing said in May that it would start a waiver programme, amid growing worries over the cost of the protracted trade war on its already slowing economy.
+Beijing said in May that it would start a waiver program, amid growing worries over the cost of the protracted trade war on its already slowing economy.

 "They made a couple of moves ... that were pretty good," Trump said at an unrelated event on vaping.
 "I think it was a gesture, okay?
 But it was a big move."